The following speakers have been confirmed for Data Day Texas 2016, with still more to come.

 Chris Fregly (SFBay)

-Chris Fregly is Principle Data Solutions Engineer for the IBM Spark Technology Center.
+Chris Fregly is Principal Data Solutions Engineer for the IBM Spark Technology Center.
 Chris is an Apache Spark contributor, the organizer of the Bay Area Advanced Spark Meetup, and author of the upcoming books Advanced Spark and Spark Streaming in Action.
 Chris has 15+ years of distributed big data systems experience across many domains including media/entertainment, banking, insurance, and travel.
 Previously, Chris was an engineer at Databricks, Streaming Data Engineer at Netflix, Platform/Data Engineer at Playboy Enterprises, and a Distributed Systems Engineer at BEA Systems.

 Twitter: @ cfregly